drcscodes/drcs.codes/docs/ai/slides/bayesian-networks.md

 - You may choose to trade a small amount of accuracy for the improved performance of leaving out an influence variable.

     - If there's a large earthquake, John and Mary probably won't call even if they hear the alarm.
 Could choose to include links from $EarthQuake$ to $JohnCalls$ and $MaryCalls$.
-This would increase accuracy slightly, but probably bnot worth the extra complexity.
+This would increase accuracy slightly, but probably not worth the extra complexity.

 - And as we just saw, node ordering matters, potentially quite a bit.